lennertvhoy/the-last-light/10-appendices/README.md

 - Neuroscience of consciousness
 - Technology and society\n\n### Organizations and Ongoing Research
 - AI safety research groups
-## Appendix K: Challenging Consciousness Theories
+## Appendix K: Are We Conscious?
+Debunking Theories of Awareness

 ### Critically Examining Leading Scientific Theories of Consciousness
 - Consciousness research institutes